Fernando Bryant

-Fernando Antoneyo Bryant (born March 26, 1977) is a former American football cornerback of the National Football League (NFL).
-He was drafted by the Jacksonville Jaguars 26th overall in the 1999 NFL Draft.
-He played college football at Alabama.
+Fernando Antoneyo Bryant (born March 26, 1977) is an American former professional football player who was a cornerback of the National Football League (NFL).
+He was selected by the Jacksonville Jaguars 26th overall in the 1999 NFL draft.
+He played college football for the Alabama Crimson Tide.

 Bryant was also a member of the Detroit Lions, New England Patriots, and Pittsburgh Steelers.
 He beat the Arizona Cardinals in Super Bowl XLIII as a member of the Steelers.

-Early years
+Early life

 Bryant attended Riverdale High School in Murfreesboro, Tennessee, and starred in football as a wide receiver/defensive back and in track as a sprinter.
 In football, as a senior, he garnered All-American honors, and finished the year with six interceptions and 82 tackles on defense, and 48 receptions on offense.

 College career

 At the University of Alabama, Bryant was an All-SEC second-team selection in 1996 and 1997, as well as an All-SEC first-team selection in 1998 and nicknamed TWO-FIVE.